alldaygzchen/react/css.md

     }
     ```

-  - Better to use a grid, if the layout is two dimensional
+  - Better to use a grid, if the layout is two dimensional;

+- grid-template-columns: repeat(auto-fit, minmax(300px, 1fr));